 Hai Nam Pho Bistro

-Located on the Buda side of Budapest, Hai Nam is one of, if not the most popular Vietnamese restaurants for local Hungarians in the city.
-The Vietnamese owners here tend to adjust the dishes of the short menu to local tastes, which can mean that flavorful cuts are swapped out for less fatty meats as in the case of the bun cha (€6), normally a mound of delicious grilled pork belly.
+Located on the Buda side of Budapest, Hai Nam is the most popular Vietnamese restaurant for local Hungarians in the city.
+Like it or not, the Vietnamese owners adjust the dishes to local tastes, which can mean that flavorful cuts are swapped out for less fatty meats as in the case of the bun cha, normally a mound of delicious grilled pork belly.

-Hai Nam's speciality is the beef pho (€5), which is delicious indeed: The soup arrives in an aromatic broth packing slippery rice noodles, slow-cooked shanks (or thinly sliced sirloins), and a drizzle of bean sprouts, chives, and cilantro.
+Hai Nam's speciality is the beef pho, which is wonderful indeed: The soup arrives in an aromatic broth packing slippery rice noodles, slow-cooked shanks (or thinly sliced sirloins), and a drizzle of bean sprouts, chives, and cilantro.
 I was less taken by the the spring rolls, which lacked the porky flavor and the crunchy crust.

 To remain unbiased, I visit all places incognito and pay for my own meals and drinks.
-I never accept money in exchange for coverage.
-But this means I must rely on readers to support my work.
-If you're enjoying this article, please consider making a one-time payment (PayPal, Venmo) or becoming an Offbeat Patron.
+If you're enjoying this article, please consider supporting me by making a one-time payment (PayPal, Venmo).